Zhang Tianxi: Reign

 Zhang Tianxi's reign was regarded as one that was filled by arbitrariness, as he apparently allowed Liu Su, Zhao Baiju, and other trusted followers, none of whom was older than 20 years at the time of his ascension, govern as they wished.
-(He himself was 17 when he became duke.)
+(Note: Zhang himself was 17 when he became duke.)
 He even formally adopted Liu and Liang Jing (梁景) as his own sons, even though they were around the same age as he.
-The experienced generals were largely offended at this development, and they did not dare to openly defy him but did not have sense of loyalty to him.
+The experienced generals were largely offended at this development; while they did not dare to openly defy him, they did not have a sense of loyalty to him.

 In 364, Fu Jiān, the emperor of Former Qin, conferred on Zhang Tianxi the same Jin-conferred titles that he had claimed, and Zhang Tianxi did not refuse, implicitly submitting as a vassal to Former Qin.
 Late in 366, however, he sent messengers to the borders with Former Qin, declaring an end to the states' relations.

 Later that year, Li Yan (李儼), a warlord who had occupied Longxi Commandery (隴西, roughly modern Dingxi, Gansu) and become a Former Qin vassal but who had also maintained contact with Former Liang, formally declared independence and cut off relations with Former Qin and Former Liang, occupying the commanderies around him.
 In early 367, Zhang Tianxi personally attacked Li and took a number of cities from him.
 Li became fearful and apologized to Former Qin, seeking assistance.
 The Former Qin prime minister Wang Meng led a force to try to relieve Li's capital Fuhan (枹罕, in modern Linxia Hui Autonomous Prefecture, Gansu), and Wang and Zhang's forces came to a stalemate at Fuhan.
 Wang proposed a compromise—that Zhang would be allowed to capture Li's people and bring them back to his domain, while Wang would be allowed to carry Li east.
 Zhang Tianxi accepted, and a major confrontation with Former Qin was averted.